Holts Landing State Park: History

+Prior to becoming a state park the land of Holts Landing State Park was the Holt family farm.
+The Holts sold the land to the state of Delaware in 1957 and Holts Landing State Park was opened to the public in 1965.

 Holts Landing State Park, on Indian River Bay, has long been a center of crabbing, fishing, hunting, and farming dating back to the Pre-Columbian history of what is now southeastern Delaware.
 Native peoples took advantage of the abundant seafood that was harvested in the shallow waters of the inland bays.
 They also hunted wildlife in the surrounding marshes and forests.

 The arrival of colonists from Europe signalled the end of the way of life that the Native Americans had known.
 They were driven out by war and disease and were displaced by people of European ancestry who began farming the land on the southern coast of Indian River Bay.
 These colonists continued the practice of harvesting seafood from the bay and expanded their farming operations slowly over the years.
 The Holt family operated a small family farm and boat landing for many years before selling their property to the state in 1957.
 Holts Landing State Park was opened for public use in 1965.

 By 2014, Holts Landing State Park had begun to show signs of neglect.
 An estimated 6,000 people visited the park that year and, thanks to a Delaware Division of Parks and Recreation funding formula that allocated funding for maintenance and improvements based on annual visitor totals, the park had received little funding over the previous 10 to 12 years due to its limited number of annual visitors.
 A negative cycle had begun in which fewer and fewer visitors came to the park as its facilities deteriorated, resulting in fewer and fewer funds with which to correct deficiencies there.
 To address the situation, local residents formed a volunteer organization, the Friends of Holts Landing State Park, in October 2014 to sponsor clean-up and maintenance activities at the park and to partner with Delaware Parks and Recreation officials in maintaining the park's grounds and facilities and constructing improvements at the park.
 Between January and May 2015, the Friends of Holts Landing State Park cleaned up the park's trails, installed new trail signs and markers, worked with the Delaware Department of Natural Resources and Environmental Control to reconfigure trails to avoid anticipated problems with a rise in sea level expected over the next 20 years, and installed new benches and picnic tables.
 In the summer of 2015, the park celebrated its 50th anniversary and its recent improvements with its first summer music concert series, held as part of a summer series of monthly "Family Fun Nights" that began that year.

 In October 2015, the park's old single-lane boat ramp closed.
 It was removed and replaced with an updated, two-lane concrete ramp leading to a newly dredged channel.
 The new ramp opened in April 2016.